nish-d/vicky002.github.io/_posts/2016-02-28-My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack.md

 ### Fourth Round

-Afte a week I got a email saying I'm moving to the next round.
+After a week I got a email saying I'm moving to the next round.
 Now this was so exciting and I was trying my hardest.
 Fourth round was very suprising.
 We talked about the company and my previous interviews.
 Finally I was offered the internship on call. :D

 Frankly telling I had never imagined that I'd intern in US.
 I accepted the offer and will be joining the company in June.
 Recruting team is very friendly and helpful.
 I'm very excited to join the Automation and Testing Team at Slack.